luh2/DetectDynamicJS/README.md

 The DetectDynamicJS Burp Extension provides an additional passive scanner that tries to find differing content in JavaScript files and aid in finding user/session data.

 Dynamically Generated JavaScript occasionally contains *data* in addition to code.
 Since, by default, scripts need to be able to be included by third parties, this can lead to leakage.
-The whole process of how to exploit this behavior is detailed in the paper [The Unexpected Dangers of Dynamic JavaScript](https://www.kittenpics.org/wp-content/uploads/2015/05/script-leakage.pdf) by Sebastian Lekies, Ben Stock, Martin Wentzel and Martin Johns.
-The paper inspired this extension.
-I hope this extension will ease the hunt for vulnerabilities described in the aforementioned paper.
-Release statement with additional information about the extension can be found on the official website [http://www.scip.ch/en/?labs.20151215](http://www.scip.ch/en/?labs.20151215).
+For more information about the reasons, the ways to find or how to exploit this issue, see [Cross-Site Script Inclusion](http://www.scip.ch/en/?labs.20160414).

+## Note on Release 0.6 (Marsellus Wallace)
+If necessary, the extension will now issue two requests to reduce false positives.
+Also, depending on how the issue was discovered, it might be rated as Information and not as Medium.

 ## Note on Release 0.3 (Mia Wallace)
 We decided to improve the usability by not requiring the user to request both the non-authenticated version and the authenticated version of the script.
 Instead, when calling a passive scan of the authenticated version of the script, the extension requests the non-authenticated version by itself.
 This has proven to be more comfortable.
 It should be noted that the extension is still a passive scanner module, despite the fact that it issues a request per scanned file.